 Also, some new features for the targeted hardware were to be built for improved performance.
 All these techniques were new to the team and we had to have a quick ramp up time in order to stick to the project timeline.

 The team analyzed both the high-level model topology (Python code) and the low-level architecture layers in order to optimize a neural net-based system for the inference step – the actual translation execution.

 We used C++ and Assembly to optimize a network topology that translates text from one language to another.
 We optimized the code for the latest Intel CPU Sky-lake architecture Xeon.

 Moreover, we started working to implement support for the next generation of CPUs, in order to achieve an even higher speed/accuracy optimization.

-We created a flexible solution with multiple levels of optimization, each level representing a higher speed and lower accuracy.
+We created a flexible solution with multiple levels of optimization, each representing higher speed and lower accuracy.
 Users can select among multiple levels of optimization and set their speed vs. accuracy trade-off.

 The project development was split in a few phases to make sure we keep the same functionality and accuracy.
 The following phases were rolled out during the project life cycle:

 The latest computer science innovations are improving the quality of automatic translation services in terms of speed and accuracy: topologies like NMT (neural machine translation) can take advantage of newer and more efficient hardware based on CPU architectures like Intel Sky-Lake.